 2. How big is your home theater space?

-If you want a big screen, you’re going to need a room that can accommodate the technical requirements of its size.
+Big home theater screens need a room that can accommodate the technical requirements of their size.
 The Society of Motion Picture and Television Engineers (SMPTE) recommends a minimum viewing angle of 30º for an immersive viewing experience, a standard adopted by manufacturers, installers, and industry veterans.
 What does that mean for the custom home theater design process?

 Let’s say the desired size of the home theater screen is 120 inches (measured diagonally).
 That means that the closest seating should be no less than 13 feet away to maintain that 30º viewing angle.
 The designer will calculate the most ideal screen size—smaller or larger—based on the room size and the space available for your custom home theater seating to preserve that ideal immersive viewing angle.

-In a room that cannot accommodate a screen diagonal of 100 inches or more, the best bet is to go with a high-end TV rather than a designated film screen and projector setup.
+In a room that cannot accommodate home theatre screens with a diagonal of 100 inches or more, the best bet is to go with a high-end TV rather than a designated film screen and projector setup.